Srivasu-U/Compiler/Notes/v6-Notes.md

     - Change the VM with treats the `main` function like a function as well, which is what we will do
         - This is much simpler to learn and generally a more elegant solution since we already have so much of the VM already built
 - This is good because our test suite can actually validate that none of the preexisting behaviours change with this new addition
+- Essentially, the function is pushed on to both the stack and the frames
+    - I am not fully certain of the nuances of the relationship between frames and stack